passy/ctlmngr/README.md

 **API Proxy**

 You also need an API proxy.
-Why not use [twoxpy](http://github.com/passy/twoxpy)?
+Why not use [twoxpy](http://github.com/passy/twoxpy) (in fact, I require a very specific URL schema, so everything else probably won't work without adjusting stuff)?
 By default it should listen on port 5000.

 ```bash
 git clone https://github.com/passy/twoxpy